BravishkaSkytano/blog-old/src/books/court-of-shadows-and-ruin/iii.md

 "And yet," he smirked, "you are *my* slave."

 *'Not for long, troll.
-Mark my words, you won't live to see another battle.'*
+Mark my words, you won't live to see many more battles.'*

 Válgr laughed, "Who's going to kill me?"